-A student may be subject to academic sanctions as well as disciplinary action for acts of academic dishonesty, for failure to meet the accepted academic standards of the college or if they are found in violation of the code of conduct.
+A student may be subject to academic sanctions as well as disciplinary action for acts of academic dishonesty for failure to meet the accepted academic standards of the college or in violation of the code of conduct.
 Disciplinary action can result in disciplinary sanctions up to and including dismissal from the college.
 The following academic sanctions may be imposed: